MantledIllusion/trail-metrics/trail-metrics-adaptor-jaxb4/README.md

-# trail-measurements-adaptor-web
+# trail-measurements-adaptor-jaxb4

-A **_MetricsConsumer_** that is able to package and send measurements via web service in JAX-B annotated POJOs.
+A **_MetricsConsumer_** that is able to package and send measurements via web service in JAX-B 4 annotated POJOs.

 ## How to use (Client Side)
 On the client side, hook a _com.mantledillusion.measurements.trail.**MetricsSender**_ instance as consumer to the used **_MetricsTrail_**.